Matthew II Csák: Family

 He was born around 1235 as one of the four sons of Matthew I, founder and first member of the Trencsén branch, who served as master of the treasury (1242–1245), and Margaret from an unidentified noble family.
 Matthew II's brothers were Mark I, ispán (comes) of Hont County in 1247, but there is no further information about him; Stephen I, master of the stewards from 1275 to 1276 and from 1276 to 1279; and Peter I, who held powerful positions, including palatine (1275–1276; 1277; 1278; 1281) and who, furthermore, was the father of the notorious Matthew III.
 He had also a younger sister, who married to the Moravian noble Zdislav Sternberg, a loyal bannerman of the Csák clan.
 Their son, Stephen Sternberg (or "the Bohemian") later inherited the Csák dominion because of the absence of a direct adult male descendant after the death of Matthew III in 1321.

 Matthew II married to an unknown noblewoman from an unidentified genus.
+This marriage produced an unidentified daughter, who was born in 1263 with lameness and withered arm.
+According to a 1276 testimony of Matthew's mother, lady Margaret, who was nun at the Dominican monastery at the 'Rabbits' Island by that time, Matthew brought his eight-year-old daughter to the monastery in 1271 and asked his mother to intercede with the recently deceased Saint Margaret, and his hopes where fulfilled, as the girl was cured aﬅer being placed next to the saint's tomb.
+This testimony was part of the investigations of saint Margaret's canonization procedure in 1276.

-This marriage remained childless and his brothers had already died for that time, as a result, in 1283, he nominated his nephew, Matthew III to inherit his property and large-scale possessions, which laid the foundation of a de facto independent domain, encompassing the north-western counties of the kingdom (today roughly the western half of present-day Slovakia and parts of Northern Hungary).
+Matthew died without male descendants and his brothers had already died for that time, as a result, in 1283, he nominated his nephew, Matthew III to inherit his property and large-scale possessions, which laid the foundation of a de facto independent domain, encompassing the north-western counties of the kingdom (today roughly the western half of present-day Slovakia and parts of Northern Hungary).